cityofaustin/hack-austin/README.md

 - Github Repo : https://github.com/rmathur101/healthcare_rides

 ## Projects
-Here is a listing of all the projects that were presented:
+Here is a listing of the other projects that were presented:

 Austin Police Shootings – In an effort to understand why, where, and how police shootings are happening in Austin, Team Macro studied environmental factors connected to shootings at ZIP code level.
 To add a human element to the data, the team also interviewed a police officer involved in a shooting incident.
 Based on their analysis, the team recommended civic interventions to bolster education, income, and housing relief opportunities (many of which the City’s Economic Opportunity & Affordability Outcome team are working on).
 - Github Repo : https://github.com/christian10992/HackAustin2017